Olivia Chen, NP

 Online Learning - Visit Website

-Elevate your nursing career with UNH's Post-Masters Psychiatric Mental Health Nurse Practitioner (PMHNP) Online Certificate.
-Designed for advanced practice registered nurses, this intensive 29-credit program prepares healthcare professionals to assess, diagnose, and treat mental health patients across all life stages.
-Complete the program in just 17 months through a flexible online format with high-impact clinical practicums.
-Graduates become eligible for the ANCC certification exam, opening doors to diverse career opportunities in mental health settings like private practice, telehealth, and integrated behavioral health care.
+UNH's Post-Masters Psychiatric Mental Health Nurse Practitioner Online Certificate offers a specialized 29-credit pathway for advanced practice registered nurses.
+Completed in 17 months, the program prepares professionals to assess, diagnose, and treat mental health patients across all life stages.
+Featuring 750 clinical hours, three on-campus intensives, and synchronous/asynchronous learning, graduates become eligible for the ANCC certification exam.
+The program opens diverse career opportunities in private practice, telehealth, and integrated behavioral health care, making it an excellent choice for nurses seeking mental health specialization.

 Online Learning - Visit Website